Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 * `search, row` - a single-line row that is suitable for search results;
 * `app, icon` - an icon that opens the main page of the app;

-As an app author or solution owner, you can come up with your own contexts.
-Keep in mind that such contexts are unknown to other app authors, so they are less likely to attach view-models from other apps.
+As an app author, you should avoid coming up with your own contexts that are unknown to other app authors.
+In case you give a context that is only known to you, there isn't much chance that your view-model will be attached to a request that originates from another app.

 As a solution owner, you can replace the original contexts provided by an app author with custom contexts for fine tuning of the view-model attachment rules.